JEnric/Docker-Lukso-Nodes/README.md

 - `genesis.ssz`
 - `genesis.json`
+- `config.yaml`

-They can be found in our [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs) repo.
+They can be found in the official [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs) repository.

 For more information, check the [LUKSO Docs](https://docs.lukso.tech/networks/mainnet/running-a-node/).